top of page

 No Down time

-May have minimum rosiness.
+May have rosiness

-May apply makeup after.
+May apply makeup after

 Sessions